chuckpreslar/gofer/README.md

 })
 ```

-To access the task you created, simple execute the follow command from your terminal with the __gofer__ binary installed along your `PATH` environment variable.
+To access the task you created, simply execute the following command from your terminal:

     $ gofer task_one

-Yes, yes.. of course you can namespace (or sectionalize) your tasks.
+Yes, yes.. of course you can namespace (or sectionalize) your tasks:

 ```go
 var TaskOne = gofer.Register(gofer.Task{